+prepared and intensity Scale used level, 10 comparisons (5C2) were

+for scoring is defined. made; and for the local level, 6

+comparisons (4C2) were made.
+A score

+of 1 means equal importance, 3

+indicates moderate importance, 5

+reflects strong importance, 7 shows

+very strong importance, and 9

-Stages Task Performed Key Information/findings 4.
-Analytic Process Hierarchy • • represents extreme importance.
-Intermediate scores of 2, 4, 6, and 8 are used for nuances between these levels.
+represents extreme importance.

+Intermediate scores of 2, 4, 6, and 8 are

-Twelve participants contributed to the study by providing input through the questionnaire.
-The group involved in data collection included the mayor of a municipality, engineers senior from Department of Roads (DOR), four senior engineers from the Department of Local Infrastructure (DOLI), two professors from Institute of Engineering (IOE), Pulchowk, and various bridge including experts, designers consultants.
-Data was entered immediately to ensure consistency.
-During data collection, participants provided various perspectives criteria selection and bridge prioritization.
+used for nuances between these levels.

+Twelve participants contributed to The group involved in data collection

+the study by providing input included the mayor of a municipality,

+through the questionnaire. two senior engineers from the

+Department of Roads (DOR), four

+senior engineers from the Department

+of Local Infrastructure (DOLI), two

+professors from Institute of Engineering

+(IOE), Pulchowk, and various bridge

+experts, including designers and

+consultants.
+Data was entered

+immediately to ensure consistency.

+During data collection, participants

+provided various perspectives on

+criteria selection and bridge

+prioritization.

-The data aggregation in the AHP process was carried out using the geometric mean method to determine the criteria weights from pairwise comparisons provided by 12 participants.
+The data aggregation was carried out using the geometric mean method to determine the criteria weights from pairwise comparisons provided by 12 participants.
 While the Template was employed for full-scale calculations, a simplified example is presented here, illustrating the methodology with a federal matrix featuring 3 criteria (Road Link, Present Traffic, and Project Readiness) and pairwise comparisons from 3 participants.